runwayml/learn/docs/create/train-models.md

 Model training is an experimental feature 🧪in RunwayML, and at the time of this writing (November 2019), you can only train a generative model to synthesize images.
 Support for additional model types will be added in the future.

 ### What kind of dataset do I need?
 To train a generative image model, you need a collection of images.
 Suggestions for the amount, as well as considerations for how to source and prepare those images are below.
-RunwayML also provides some public datasets to try.
+RunwayML also provides datasets of public domain images from Flickr to try.

 ### How long will it take to train my model?
 The time it takes to train a model depends on a combination of many factors, including but not limited to the type of machine learning algorithm (there are algorithms of varying complexity for working with images, words, or sounds) and the number of training steps.